chrisnoonan98675/site/xl-deploy/how-to/install-a-build-task-in-tfs-2015.markdown

 - XL Deploy 5.0.0
 ---

-Before you start to use the XL Deploy [Microsoft Team Foundation Server (TFS) 2015 plugin](/xl-deploy/concept/vsts-plugin.html), you must upload the XL Deploy build task to your Microsoft Visual Studio Team Services (VSTS) server or on-premises Team Foundation Server.
+Before you start to use the [XL Deploy extension for Microsoft Team Foundation Server 2015](/xl-deploy/concept/vsts-plugin.html), you must upload the XL Deploy build task to your on-premises Team Foundation Server (TFS) or to your Microsoft Visual Studio Team Services (VSTS) server.

 ## Install the XL Deploy build task